xmarva/xmarva.github.io/_posts/2024-12-30-lora-algorithm-for-llms.md

 an efficiency gain of $$\frac{mn}{r(m+n)}$$.
 For typical layers ($$m,n \sim 10^3$$,
 $$r \sim 10^1$$), this yields ~100x parameter reduction.

-## II.
-The Low-Rank Adaptation Hypothesis
+## The Low-Rank Adaptation Hypothesis

-### 2.1 Intrinsic Dimensionality of Task Adaptation
+### Intrinsic Dimensionality of Task Adaptation

 Modern language models exhibit an intriguing property: while pretrained on broad corpora, task-specific adaptation appears to operate in low-dimensional